-At UVA Health, we use advanced tools and vast experience in treating skull base tumors and conditions.
+At UVA Health, we have the advanced tools and vast experience needed to treat tumors in this critical part of the brain.
 You can trust in our high level of accuracy.
 We have options to help you get the right care and avoid risky, stressful surgery.
 These procedures allow tumor removal with less damage to the brain.

 High-Tech Operating Rooms

 During surgery, we don't want to make mistakes.
-Plus, we want to know exactly how you are doing.
-So, we have operating room monitors that constantly check the function of your nervous system.
+Plus, we want to know exactly how you're doing.
+We use operating room monitors to constantly check your nervous system function.
 Real-time measurements of your facial nerves, auditory nerves, vocal cords, and sensory and motor nerves lowers surgery complications.

 Using lasers instead of knives, this high-tech tool pinpoints and destroys tumors in the skull.
 We use this for faster planning of complex tumors.
 Learn more about Gamma Knife.

 This approach uses stents to open blocked veins, relieve pressure in the brain, and normalize blood flow.
 Patients tend to experience almost instant relief.
 Find out about neurovascular surgery.